Marmt-Group/guides/data/README.md

 processing all data at once.
 Streaming is necessary for processing infinite event streams.
-It's also useful for processing large amounts of data, because it prevents memory overflows during processing and makes it easier to process data in a distributed manner or real-time manner.
+It's also useful for processing large amounts of data, because it prevents memory overflows during processing and makes it easier to process data in a distributed or real-time manner.

 *Real-time*: analyzing data and delivering results simultaneously so that stream output is always visible.
 For example, real-time analytics will mean that the